Local Refuse and Recycling Haulers

 - Drop-Off: There are several locations in the area where residents can drop-off yard waste for composting.
 Fees apply.

-For more information, please contact the Johnson County Environmental Department at 913-715-6900 or visit www.jocorecycles.org.
+For more information, please contact the Johnson County Environmental Department at 913.715.6900.

 Helpful Recycling Websites

-Public information website providing recycling information for Kansans: www.kansasrecycles.org This site is maintained by Kansas Organization of Recyclers under contract to KDHE.
-Our website is www.kskor.org
+- Kansas Department of Health and Environment, Bureau of Waste Management Program - Public information providing recycling information for Kansans: www.kansasrecycles.org.
+This site is maintained by the Kansas Organization of Recyclers under contract to KDHE.
+Our website is www.kskor.org.

-Bright green and yellow container called the Paper Retrievers are placed at many Gardner schools for residents to drop off newspaper, magazines, shopping catalogs and mail.
+- Paper Retriever Community Recycling Program - Bright green and yellow containers called the Paper Retrievers are placed at many Gardner schools for residents to drop off newspapers, magazines, shopping catalogs and mail.
 Some of the containers even accept plastic 1 and 2, aluminum, paper and cardboard.
 This recycling opportunity is a fundraiser for the local school.
 Paper is collected and weighed at the time of collection on the trucks.
 A monthly statement detailing the amount of paper collected for the month is usually accompanied by a check for the amount collected over the minimum of two tons.
 In addition, Abitibi Recycling offers annual recycling contests and promotions to provide additional cash incentives.
-To learn more about the program you can go their website- www.paperretriever.com.
+To learn more about the program you can visit their website: www.paperretriever.com.